liaupm/LIA_ResNet_IBU_BZN/README.md

 # ResNet for IBU / BZC mixtures (LIA group)

-This repository stores the data used in the article:
+This repository stores the deep learning model used in the article:

 ## Highly reproducible Au nanoparticle assemblies using bolaform surfactants for label-free SERS-based detection